ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 }
 ```

-*Note:* Here the 3 stages are specified in the pipeline.
+Here the 3 stages are specified in the pipeline.
 Input is specified as beats and listens to port 5044.
 A grok filter is used to structure the Ballerina logs and the output is specified to push to Elasticsearch on
 `elasticsearch:9200`.

 Hence the Elasticsearch container should be linked to the Logstash container.

-* Make sure the `logstash.conf` is being stored in the empty directory and not having other unwanted documents within it, because during the startup Logstash merges the configurations and make it as a single file, and this operation will fail if there are unrelated configuration files in it.
+Make sure the `logstash.conf` is being
+stored in the empty directory and not having other unwanted documents within it, because during the startup Logstash
+merges the configurations and make it as a single file, and this operation will fail if there are unrelated
+configuration files in it.

 **Step 4:** Start the Logstash container by the following command.